CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

     - [Where are the passwords of the users located in Linux?](https://www.cyberciti.biz/faq/where-are-the-passwords-of-the-users-located-in-linux/)
     - [Linux Password & Shadow File Formats](https://www.tldp.org/LDP/lame/LAME/linux-admin-made-easy/shadow-file-formats.html)

-???+ note "How to recursively change permissions for all directories except files and for all files except directories?"
+???+ question "How to recursively change permissions for all directories except files and for all files except directories?"

     To change permissions recursively: